Za dom spremni: Usage during the Yugoslav Wars

-The salute was used in Croatia and Bosnia and Herzegovina during the Croatian War of Independence and Bosnian War.
-Croatian Defence Forces (Hrvatske obrambene snage, HOS), the paramilitary arm of the right-wing Croatian Party of Rights, emulating Ustaša forces and using their iconography, adopted it as their official salute and included it in their logo.
+The salute was used in Croatia and Bosnia and Herzegovina during the Croatian War of Independence and Bosnian War by the Croatian Defence Forces (Hrvatske obrambene snage, HOS), the paramilitary arm of the right-wing Croatian Party of Rights.
+They emulated Ustaša forces and used their iconography, and adopted Za dom spremni as their official salute and included it in their logo.

 While it's clear that the leadership of this group intentionally referenced the Ustaše when they chose these symbols, there is some question as to the extent to which all the group members comprehended their actual meaning at the time.
+The remembrance of the story of HOS became part of the culture of memory of the war in Croatia.

 Croatian singer Thompson used the salute at the beginning of his wartime song Bojna Čavoglave, and it was first included in the song in 1991, according to his lawyers in a later court case.